 This Article argues that two characteristic features of legal powers are an expectation that actors will satisfy the rule with the purpose of achieving the legal consequences and legal rules designed to facilitate such uses.
 A law might exhibit these features in either of two ways, which define two types of legal powers.
 Many power-creating laws employ conditions of legal validity, such as legal formalities, designed to ensure the actor's legal purpose.
 The presence of such validity conditions is strong evidence that the law's sole function is to create a legal power, and I suggest reserving the term "power-conferring" for such laws.
 Other laws anticipate and enable their purposive use without conditioning an act's legal consequences on the actor's legal purpose.
 The structure of such laws suggests that they function both to create powers and to impose duties.
 I coin the term "compound" for laws that satisfy this description, and argue that the contract law we have is a compound rule.
 The dual function of compound rules provides empirical support for pluralist justifications of contract law.
 An example of such a theory can be found in Joseph Raz’s comments on the relationship between contract law and voluntary obligations.

 Scholarly Commons Citation

 Klass, Gregory, "Three Pictures of Contract: Duty, Power and Compound Rule" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 411.
+411.